The jovial chap with a pipe is Sidney Neill, importer of French wines (among other things) enjoying a picnic at Karitane Beach, Otago circa 1919.

-Once again our perennial favourite – the wine to enjoy everyday and a wonderful introduction to the pleasure of Central Otago Pinot Noir.
-With fruit predominantly sourced from Two Paddock’s own vineyards, Picnic Pinot Noir 2010 is made in a diminutive style aimed to reflect the characters that Central Otago Pinot does so very well – black cherry fruit, spice and a generosity that keeps you reaching for the next sip.
+Featuring the Proprietor's Grandfather, Sydney Neill -- Wine Merchant, on the label, Picnic is our perennial favourite -- the wine to enjoy everyday and a wonderful introduction to the pleasure of Central Otago Pinot Noir.
+With all fruit sourced from Two Paddock's own vineyards, Picnic Pinot Noir is made in a diminutive style aimed to reflect the characters that Central Otago Pinot does so very well -- black and red cherry fruit, spice and a generosity that keeps you reaching for the next sip.

 Proprietor: Sam Neill